KQM-git/TCL/characters/cryo/diona.md

 * Dashes back quickly and before firing 5 **Icy Paws**.
 * The shield created by a Hold attack will gain a 75% DMG Absorption Bonus.
 * The shield has a 250% Cryo DMG Absorption bonus.
-* Applies a 1A Cryo Aura for a short duration upon formation and swap to a different active character.
+* Applies a 1A Cryo Aura for a short duration upon formation and upon swap to a different active character.

 | Effect | Talent 6% |
 | :--- | :--- |